bkaplan-github/parameterized-content-block/README.md

 The Parameterized Content Block allows you to paste in parameterized HTML and automatically generates inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.

 ## How to Use
-Create your parameterized HTML and add your block of SET calls with default values to the top like this:
+Create your parameterized HTML and add your block of SET statements with default values to the top like this:

     %%[ /* PARAMETERS START */
     SET @Body_Text = "Here is some text"